-THE ENGLISH MAJOR AT A GLANCE: You study at the Air Force Academy to become a leader for our military and democratic nation.
+THE ENGLISH MAJOR AT A GLANCE: You study at USAF Academy to become a leader for our military and democratic nation.
 Drawing on the resources of evidence and imagination, outstanding leaders deploy the power of narrative to influence people and shape policy.
-This is the essence of the USAFA English major, where you'll explore enduring questions; formulate transformative ideas; and read, reflect, communicate, and create.
+This is the essence of the USAF Academy English major, where you'll explore enduring questions; formulate transformative ideas; and read, reflect, communicate, and create.